ab3lsec/AutoDocBreakdownAssistance/README.md

   - Secure login for towing drivers to access and manage assigned assistance requests.
   - Notifications for new job assignments and real-time status updates.

-- **Microsoft SQL Server Integration:**
+- **MySQL Database Integration:**
-  - Utilizes Microsoft SQL Server for secure and efficient data storage.
+  - Utilizes MySQL Database for secure and efficient data storage.

 ## Technologies Used